money

 • A driver’s age, as younger drivers are involved in a disproportionate number of collisions

-• A driver’s gender, as male drivers are 40 percent likelier than female drivers to be involved in injury collisions
+• A driver’s gender, as male drivers are 40 percent more likely than female drivers to be involved in injury collisions

 • A driver’s location, as certain states have more expensive insurance rates